 - In 2014, the business reached wind production levels of more than 32 million MWh of generation.
 To date, NextEra Energy Resources has invested more than $20 billion in its wind business.

-- NextEra Energy co-owns and operates seven solar plants in areas such as California, New Mexico, Nevada, New Jersey and Ontario, Canada.
-In all, the business operates 360 megawatts of solar power, which is capable of meeting the energy needs of more than 230,000 homes at peak production.
+- NextEra Energy operates solar plants in areas such as California, New Mexico, Nevada, New Jersey and Ontario, Canada.
+In all, the business operates 900 megawatts of solar power, which is capable of meeting the energy needs of more than 575,000 homes at peak production.

 Florida Power & Light, one of the largest U.S. electric utilities, provides its customers with affordable, reliable and clean energy solutions.

-- FPL’s typical bill is the lowest in Florida and, based on data available in July 2012, about 26 percent below the national average.
+- FPL’s typical bill is the lowest in Florida and, based on data available in July 2013, is about 25 percent below the national average.